HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Vygotsky developed these ideas.
 He believed that engagement with materials and concepts was necessary, but knowledge was socially constructed, and the child had to engage with others.
 Knowledge is co-constructed between the individual and society.
 Language is one of the powerful tools for creating co-constructed knowledge (Miller, 2014).

 The Reggio Emilia Philosophy relates its work to the co-construction of learning.
-It has continuously operated from the idea that we learn better when in a relationship with others.
+It has been continuously operating on the idea that we learn better when in a relationship with others.
 In addition to language, this learning together is also mediated by the environment and the educational tools available to the students.

-How is learning as an individual and a group construction linked with neuroscience?
+How is learning, both as an individual and a group, linked to neuroscience?

-In neuroscience, we learn that children’s brains look for patterns in the environment around them.
-They begin to give meaning to or interpret what they are experiencing from the earliest age.
+In neuroscience, we learn that children’s brains seek patterns in their environment.
+They begin to give meaning to or interpret their experiences from the earliest age.
 Even before language develops, their ability to interpret actions, emotions and situations is highly active (Donaldson, 1984).
-The idea of mirror neurons is not validated across neuroscience literature, but the idea that children imitate what they sense around them has sound scientific backing.
+The v around them has sound scientific backing.
 Learning from others, elders, peers, or community members, is a critical way to develop our identity.
-In his ecological model, Urie Bronfenbrennerdiscusses the influences of various social circles on our human journey (Bronfenbrenner, 1979).
+In his ecological model, Urie Bronfenbrenner discusses the influences of various social circles on our human journey (Bronfenbrenner, 1979).

-Imitation learning could be the basis of empathy, learning and understanding through events unfolding.
-However, in Reggio Emilia, the emphasis on group learning was unique when implemented.
+Imitation learning may be the foundation of empathy, facilitating learning and understanding through the unfolding of events.
+However, in Reggio Emilia, the emphasis on group learning was particularly notable when it was implemented.
 Many schools around the world still focus on learning as an individual journey.
 Reggio Emilia understands that the group is impacting the child’s neural network.
 Still, the whole group’s mental frame and neural network are also affected.
 There are multiple layers to learning in a group.

 D. Principles that encapsulate the ASSESSMENT in the schools